-Metropolitan Nashville and Davidson County has long recognized the importance of property protection from floods and has participated in the National Flood Insurance Program (NFIP) since 1982, making residents and businesses within Davidson County eligible for flood insurance through the Federal Emergency Management Agency (FEMA).
+Metropolitan Nashville and Davidson County has long recognized the importance of property protection from floods and has participated in the National Flood Insurance Program (NFIP) since 1982, making residents and businesses within Davidson County eligible for flood insurance through FEMA.

 The National Flood Insurance Program's (NFIP) Community Rating System (CRS) was implemented in 1990 as a voluntary program for recognizing and encouraging community floodplain management activities exceeding the NFIP's minimum standards.
-Under the CRS, flood insurance premium rates are discounted to reward community actions that meet the three goals of the CRS, which are: (1) reduce and avoid flood damage to insurable property; (2) strengthen and support the insurance aspects of the NFIP; and (3) encourage a comprehensive approach to floodplain management.
+Under the CRS, flood insurance premium rates are discounted to reward community actions that meet the three goals of the CRS, which are: (1) reduce flood damage to insurable property; (2) strengthen and support the insurance aspects of the NFIP; and (3) encourage a comprehensive approach to floodplain management.

-- Metro Nashville is a Class 8 community which gives us a 10% break for all policy holders. - Currently there are 6,244 flood insurance policies in force in Davidson County. - This is a reduction from about 7,100 policies just after the May 2010 flood.
-Many folks who had to buy insurance to get benefits have since let their policies go. - All residents (homeowners and renters) and all business owners of Davidson County are eligible for flood insurance. - Residents can purchase flood insurance through their insurance agent. - Most residential insurance plans do NOT cover flood damage.
+- Metro Nashville is a class 8 community which gives us a 10% break for all policy holders. - Currently there are 6244 flood insurance policies in force in Davidson County. - This is a reduction from about 7100 policies just after the flood.
+Many folks who had to buy insurance to get benefits have since let their policies go. - All residents (home owners and renters) and all business owners of Davidson County are eligible for flood insurance. - Residents can purchase flood insurance through their insurance agent. - Most residential insurance plans do NOT cover flood damage.